G-Core/FastEdge-vscode/README.md

 Having completed compilation it then serves the running application at http://localhost:8181

-This is done using our application runner based from [FastEdge-cli](https://github.com/G-Core/FastEdge-lib).
+This is done using our application runner based from [FastEdge-run](https://github.com/G-Core/FastEdge-lib).

-**Note** To view which version of the FastEdge-cli your extension is using.
+**Note** To view which version of the FastEdge-run your extension is using.

 1. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS).
 2. Type Preferences: Open Settings (UI) and select it.